Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-22-tasking-manager3.md

 When you have finished editing and think that the task is complete, save any remaining edits with your editing programme, then return to the Tasking Manager.

 + Add comments to the box detailing what you achieved and more importantly, what you are not certain of.
-For example; "Complete as far as I can see, but there is cloud covering the top right corner of the task square & I cannot see to trace this area".
+For example; "Complete as far as I can see, but there is cloud covering the top right corner of the task & I cannot see to trace this area".
 + Click on the "Mark as Mapped" button, and your work is ready for review.

-### Marking a Task as Bad Imagery
+#### Marking a Task as Bad Imagery

 You will sometimes select a task that can not be mapped because the imagery is low resolution or has cloud cover.
 Just close that task in your editor and use the "Mark as Bad Imagery" button to record that the task can not be mapped due to poor imagery.